gtk-rs/gtk4-rs/book/src/interface_builder.md

 {{#rustdoc_include ../listings/interface_builder/3/window/window.ui}}
 ```

-Even the content seems to be nearly the same.
+At first glance, the content seems to be nearly the same.
 Before, we described a pre-existing widget.

 ```xml